 No, unless a pool repair is made.
 Please refer to our Water and/or Sewer Leak Adjustment Form and Policy for more information.

-The cut off period will begin 38 days after the bill date.
+The shut-off period for delinquency begins 38 days after the bill date.

 Bill Life Cycle

 Yes, late penalties apply to any account with a past-due balance.
 Payment arrangements are designed to give you more time to pay a delinquent balance without being disconnected.
 Until the past-due balance is paid in full, your account will be subject to late penalties.

 Please refer to our Payment Arrangement page for more information.